Pelayo Suárez

-Pelayo Suárez López (born 9 July 1998) is a Spanish footballer who plays as a central defender for SD Logroñés, on loan from Sporting de Gijón.
+Pelayo Suárez López (born 9 July 1998) is a Spanish footballer who plays as a central defender.

 Club career

 Born in Gijón, Asturias, García joined Sporting de Gijón's Mareo in 2009, from Xeitosa CF. He made his senior debut with the reserves on 20 December 2014 at the age of just 16, coming on as a second-half substitute in a 0–1 Segunda División B away loss against SD Compostela.

-Suárez was definitely promoted to the B-team in 2017, but spent the most of the campaign sidelined due to a pubalgia.
+Suárez was definitely promoted to the B-team in 2017, but spent most of the campaign sidelined due to a pubalgia.
 He renewed his contract for a further two seasons on 28 June 2019, and scored his first senior goal the following 2 February, netting the opener in a 1–3 loss at Coruxo FC.

 Suárez made his first team debut on 11 October 2020, replacing Jean-Sylvain Babin in a 0–1 away loss against Real Oviedo, which was the 109th Asturian derby.
 The following 30 August, he moved to Primera División RFEF side SD Logroñés on a one-year loan deal.